 High quality recruitment and continuous professional development results in committed professionalism of a highly inclusive nature.
-The head of Teaching and Learning in Jumeirah College, ensures professional development is provided, many of the topics pertain to inclusion.
-The HoI also provides professional development to the teachers.
+The Head of Teaching and Learning in Jumeirah College, ensures professional development is provided, many of the topics pertain to inclusion.
+The Hol also provides and facilitates professional development for teachers.
 A questionnaire was developed in order to ascertain where teachers felt they required additional support.
-External PDs are also shared with teachers where and when appropriate.